aprilrd/blog/data/typescript-redux-best-practice.md

 * Creating Type-safe Actions and Reducers
 * Typing Redux Container
-* Typing normalizr and denormalizr

-### Creating Type-safe Actions and Reducers
+## Creating Type-safe Actions and Reducers

 Considering how reducers are just simple functions that accept two arguments, you would expect Typescript to work well with those two.
 States do.
 But actions, because `dispatch` accepts any types of arguments, cannot be typed safely without developers' involvement.
 Before Typescript 2.8, you could achieve type-safety using string enum: